JuliaMolSim/Molly.jl/benchmark/ani_benchmarks.md

 ## Gaps & caveats

+- **Small-N energy vs bio-mlff.** Below ~8000 atoms bio-mlff's whole-graph XLA kernel (neighbours → AEV → NN fused into ~one launch) is faster on energy (0.9 vs 4.1 ms at 1000).
+Molly runs the AEV, on-device CSR, and per-species NN as separate launches, whose fixed overhead dominates at small N.
+  Fusing them into a single per-atom AEV+NN+reduction "mini-XLA" kernel was prototyped: it roughly halves small-N energy (4.0→1.6 ms at 500) but **regresses at scale** — per-atom weight re-reads and an O(N²) in-kernel neighbour scan make it 19.5 vs 11.2 ms at 16k — and still trails bio-mlff at small
+  N. So the production path stays the **staged** one, which is fastest at scale (the regime that matters for large-system MD, where Molly leads both reference implementations).
 - **TorchANI head-to-head** uses `test/torchani_reference.py --benchmark --device cpu` (needs a `pip install`); the compare-report/plots then join the reference JSON automatically.
 CPU-to-CPU is the definitive comparison; TorchANI has no usable Apple-GPU path (see above).
 The **NVIDIA